acronis/perfkit/acronis-db-bench/README.md

-  --reconnect                         reconnect to DB before every test iteration --enable-query-string-interpolation enable query string interpolation --dry-run                           do not execute any INSERT/UPDATE/DELETE queries on DB-side --log-queries                       log all queries --log-readed-rows                   log all readed rows --log-query-time                    log query time --dont-cleanup                      do not cleanup DB content before/after the test in '-t all' mode --use-truncate                      use TRUNCATE instead of DROP TABLE in cleanup procedure
+  --reconnect                         reconnect to DB before every test iteration --enable-query-string-interpolation enable query string interpolation --dry-run                           do not execute any INSERT/UPDATE/DELETE queries on DB-side --explain                           prepend the test queries by EXPLAIN ANALYZE --log-queries                       log all queries --log-read-rows                     log all read rows --log-query-time                    log query time --dont-cleanup                      do not cleanup DB content before/after the test in '-t all' mode --use-truncate                      use TRUNCATE instead of DROP TABLE in cleanup procedure